alekseyzimin/masurca/README.md

 PARAMETERS

-\#set this to 1 if your Illumina jumping library reads are shorter than 100bp
+#set this to 1 if your Illumina jumping library reads are shorter than 100bp

 EXTEND_JUMP_READS=0

-\#this is k-mer size for deBruijn graph values between 25 and 127 are supported, auto will compute the optimal size based on the read data and GC content
+#this is k-mer size for deBruijn graph values between 25 and 127 are supported, auto will compute the optimal size based on the read data and GC content

 GRAPH_KMER_SIZE = auto

-\#set this to 1 for all Illumina-only assemblies
+#set this to 1 for all Illumina-only assemblies

-\#set this to 1 if you have less than 20x long reads (454, Sanger, Pacbio) and less than 50x CLONE coverage by Illumina, Sanger or 454 mate pairs
+#set this to 1 if you have less than 20x long reads (454, Sanger, Pacbio) or less than 50x CLONE coverage by Illumina, Sanger or 454 mate pairs

-\#otherwise keep at 0
+#otherwise keep at 0

 USE_LINKING_MATES = 0

-\#specifies whether to run mega-reads correction on the grid
+#specifies whether to run mega-reads correction on the grid

 USE_GRID=0

-\#specifies queue to use when running on the grid MANDATORY
+#specifies queue to use when running on the grid MANDATORY

 GRID_QUEUE=all.q

-\#batch size in the amount of long read sequence for each batch on the grid
+#batch size in the amount of long read sequence for each batch on the grid

 GRID_BATCH_SIZE=300000000

-\#coverage by the longest Long reads to use
+#coverage by the longest Long reads to use

 LHE_COVERAGE=30

-\#this parameter is useful if you have too many Illumina jumping library mates.
+#this parameter is useful if you have too many Illumina jumping library mates.
 Typically set it to 60 for bacteria and 300 for the other organisms

 LIMIT_JUMP_COVERAGE = 300

-\#these are the additional parameters to Celera Assembler.  do not worry about performance, number or processors or batch sizes -- these are computed automatically.
+#these are the additional parameters to Celera Assembler.  do not worry about performance, number or processors or batch sizes -- these are computed automatically.

-\#set cgwErrorRate=0.25 for bacteria and 0.1<=cgwErrorRate<=0.15 for other organisms.
+#set cgwErrorRate=0.25 for bacteria and 0.1<=cgwErrorRate<=0.15 for other organisms.

 CA_PARAMETERS =  cgwErrorRate=0.15

-\#minimum count k-mers used in error correction 1 means all k-mers are used.  one can increase to 2 if Illumina coverage >100
+#minimum count k-mers used in error correction 1 means all k-mers are used.  one can increase to 2 if Illumina coverage >100

 KMER_COUNT_THRESHOLD = 1

-\#whether to attempt to close gaps in scaffolds with Illumina data
+#whether to attempt to close gaps in scaffolds with Illumina data

 CLOSE_GAPS=1

-\#auto-detected number of cpus to use
+#auto-detected number of cpus to use

 NUM_THREADS = 16

-\#this is mandatory jellyfish hash size -- a safe value is estimated_genome_size*estimated_coverage
+#this is mandatory jellyfish hash size -- a safe value is estimated_genome_size*estimated_coverage

 JF_SIZE = 200000000

-\#set this to 1 to use SOAPdenovo contigging/scaffolding module.
+#set this to 1 to use SOAPdenovo contigging/scaffolding module.
 Assembly will be worse but will run faster.
 Useful for very large (>5Gbp) genomes from Illumina-only data

 SOAP_ASSEMBLY=0